JunweiLiang/Multiverse/README.md

   </p>
 </div>

 This paper studies the problem of predicting the distribution over multiple possible future paths of people as they move through various visual scenes.
 We make two main contributions.
-The first contribution is a new dataset called the Forking Paths Dataset, created in a realistic 3D simulator, which is based on real world trajectory data, and then extrapolated by human annotators to achieve different latent goals.
-This provides the **first benchmark** for quantitative evaluation of the models to predict multi-future trajectories.
+The first contribution is a new dataset called the **Forking Paths Dataset**, created in a realistic 3D simulator, which is based on real world trajectory data, and then extrapolated by human annotators to achieve different latent goals.
+This provides the **first benchmark** for quantitative evaluation of the models to predict **multi-future trajectories**.

 # The Forking Paths Dataset